nichoth/wslog/README.md

 $ wslog
 ```

-And in a browser do this:
+And in a browser do this (the terminal process will exit when the client disconnects):

 ```js
 var Client = require('../client')